-Climatic requirements for Cabbage Farming:- Cool and humid climate is the best for Cabbage.
-In dry atmosphere, the delicate flavor is lost.
+Climatic Requirements for Cabbage Farming:- Cool and humid climate is the best for Cabbage.
+In a dry atmosphere, the delicate flavor is lost.
 The best temperature in Cabbage farming is 18ºC – 20ºC and this vegetable crop is quite resistant to frost and is capable enough to survive in freezing temperatures like -3ºC.
 It needs adequate rainfall and that ranges between 400 mm-500 mm per crop annually.

 Soil Requirements for Cabbage Farming:- Cabbage can be grown on a wide variety of soils.
 However, it thrives best on well-drained, loamy soils with good organic matter.
 It does not prefer highly acidic soil.
 The soil pH range from 5.5 – 6.5 is ideal for cabbage cultivation.
-If you are planning for commercial cultivation of cabbage, it is advised to go for soil test.
+If you are planning for commercial cultivation of cabbage, it is advised to go for a soil test.
 Soil pH should not fall below 4.5.
-Soils having pH value above 6.5 will cause the leaves become dark but leaf margins die back.
+Soils having pH values above 6.5 will cause the leaves to become dark but leaf margins die back.

 Propagation in Cabbage Farming:- Generally, Cabbage is propagated through seeds.

-Manures and Fertilizers in Cabbage Farming:- Generally Cabbage is a heavy feeder and requires supplemental fertilization in the form of manure or compost, nitrogen, phosphorus and potassium.
-Cabbage requires 200 to 250 kg nitrogen per hectare.
+Manures and Fertilizers in Cabbage Farming:- Generally Cabbage is a heavy feeder and requires supplemental fertilization in the form of manure or compost, nitrogen, phosphorus, and potassium.
+Cabbage requires 200 to 250 kg of nitrogen per hectare.
 Nitrogen is supplied in split doses where 50 % to 60 % is broadcast and ploughed in just before planting.
 The first application should be carried out together with phosphorus and potassium.
 The remainder should be side-dressed 2 to 3 weeks after transplanting and again three weeks later or applied once-off at about six weeks.